Whitman Student Athlete Highlight

 When performing, Rankin remembers why she started dancing in the first place.

-“Performing is really unique to me,” Rankin said.
+“Performing is unique to me,” Rankin said.
 “Anyone can take the same piece of choreography and make it their own by performing with different nuances.
-It’s really an amazing feeling and what makes me want to keep dancing for as long as I can.”
+It’s an amazing feeling and what makes me want to keep dancing for as long as I can.”

-Though Rankin is unsure of what her future holds, she definitely sees Irish dance as part of it, she said.
+Though Rankin is unsure of what her future holds, she sees Irish dance as part of it, she said.
 While she is considering a possible gap year to pursue dance, she wants to attend college and explore other opportunities before jumping into professional Irish dancing, which requires constant traveling to perform in shows, she said.

 Rankin enjoys her unique daily life outside of school.
 She found that she was able to form a close circle of friends since they all share an unusual interest that only they can relate to.